TwoFistedJustice/manifold/docs/definitions.md

 also bear in mind that electric vehicles are now mainstream and people are beginning to service them at home.

 A Vehicle may be transferred from one User to another.
-The previous ownder will retain access to any information about a vehicle which they previously had, but not to data a future owner creates.
+The previous owner will retain access to any information about a vehicle which they previously had, but not to data a future owner creates.